-$$Prod(t) = P_0 \cdot R{H}(t) \cdot f(WTD(t)) \cdot Q{10}(T{ref}) \cdot Q{10}^{(T(t) - T{ref})/10}$$
+$$Prod(t) = P_0 \cdot R{\rm H}(t) \cdot f({\rm WTD}(t)) \cdot Q{10}(T{\rm ref}) \cdot Q{10}^{(T(t) - T{\rm ref})/10}$$ (3)

-- 15 The oxidation rate is a given percent of the production (0.9) for non-inundated wetland and a function of GPP in the other wetlands.
-In ORCHIDEE-WET, following (Ringeval et al., 2010), the flux density at the atmosphere/surface interface is the result of 3 processes: production in the soils layers below the WTD, oxidation above the WTD and transport by diffusion, ebullition and through the plants aerenchyma.
-A soil - 20 vertical discretization is used as in the Walter et al. (2001) model.
-As for SDGVM, a Q{10} formulation defines the methanogenesis sensitivity to the temperature but the Q{10} is here equal to 3 and the reference temperature (T{ref} of the Eq.
+The oxidation rate is a given percent of the production (0.9) for non-inundated wetland and a function of gross primary production in the other wetlands.
+In ORCHIDEE-WET, following Ringeval et al. (2010), the flux density at the atmosphere/surface interface is the result of three processes: production in the soil layers below the WTD, oxidation above the WTD and transport by diffusion, ebullition and through plant aerenchyma.
+A soil vertical discretization is used as in the Walter et al. (2001) model.
+As for SDGVM, a $Q{10}$ formulation defines the methanogenesis sensitivity to the temperature, but the $Q{10}$ is here equal to 3 and the reference temperature ( $T{ref}$ of the Eq.
 2) varies in space.
-In ORCHIDEE-WET, oxidation only occurs in the soil layers above the WTD and is also function of temperature.
+In ORCHIDEE-WET, oxidation only occurs in the soil layers above the WTD and is also a function of temperature.

-The comparison of the results of the two models driven by glacial-interglacial and D-O climate changes, will first focus on the change in emissions between different time periods.
-Then, to better understand the reason of eventual differences between the two models, we will compare the change in the different components of the wetland CH4 emissions (i.e. the wetland extents and the CH_4 flux densities per unit of wetland) as in the Eq.
+The comparison of the results of the two models driven by glacial-interglacial and D-O climate changes will first focus on the change in emissions between different time periods.
+Then, to better understand the reason of eventual differences between the two models, we will compare the change in the different components of the wetland CH4 emissions (i.e. the wetland extents and the CH4 flux densities per unit of wetland) as in the Eq.
 (1).
 To compare more easily each component between the two models, we will compute them in the case of a saturated wetland.
-Thus, we will compare between the two models both the saturated wetland extent (S_0) and the CH_4 flux density for a saturated wetland (CH{40}).
-These two variables are direct outputs of ORCHIDEE-WET (WTD{j} = 0 in Eq.
+Thus, we will compare between the two models both the saturated wetland extent $(S_0)$ and the $CH_4$ flux density for a saturated wetland $(D_0)$ .
+These two variables are direct outputs of ORCHIDEE-WET (WTDi = 0 in Eq.
 1).
-For SDGVM, the saturated wetland extents are defined a posteriori as the wetland extents with a water table depth above the soil surface (and below +10 cm which is the prescribed maximum value).
-They encompass the so-called inundated wetlands by Cao et al. (1996) and the non-inundated wetland with a WTD between +10 cm and 0.
-The 0 value is used as threshold because it is the maximum value allowed by the TOPMODEL approach (following Saulnier and Datin, 2004) used in ORCHIDEE-WET.
-For SDGVM, the CH_4 flux densities for a saturated wetland are approached by dividing the simulated CH_4 flux densities by f (WTD), i.e. by the function used to decrease the potential methanogenesis rate depending on the WTD value.
+For SDGVM, the saturated wetland extents are defined a posteriori as the wetland extents with a water table depth above the soil surface (and below +10 cm, which is the prescribed maximum value).
+They encompass the so-called inundated wetlands by Cao et al. (1996) and the non-inundated wetlands with a WTD between +10 cm and 0.
+The 0 value is used as a threshold, because it is the maximum value allowed by the TOPMODEL approach (following Saulnier and Datin, 2004) used in ORCHIDEE-WET.
+For SDGVM, the $CH_4$ flux densities for a saturated wetland are approached by dividing the simulated CH4 flux densities by f(WTD), i.e. by the function used to decrease the potential methanogenesis rate depending on the WTD value.

-15 2.2.3 The ORCHIDEE-WET simulations
+2.2.3 The ORCHIDEE-WET simulations